-Most Common Questions for New Users of Volumetric Mixers
+6 Common Questions New Users Have About Volumetric Mixers

 Some units have a shear pin that protects the drive system.
 The popping sound indicates the pin has broken and needs to be replaced.
 Several factors could cause the shear pin the break, including:

-- Frequent starting and stopping of the system
+- Frequent starting and stopping of the system; and/ or

-Routine maintenance is required on all machines, and replacing the shear pin is one of the items that will need to be replaced.
+Routine maintenance is necessary on all machines, and replacing the shear pin is an item to account for.

-When sand or stone spills, the material side guides need to be adjusted or replaced.
+When sand or stone spills, adjust or replace the material side guides.
 These guides prevent spillage and keep the aggregates on the belt system.
-When you adjust the guides, be careful not to make them too tight; there must be an air gap between the guide material and the belting.
+When adjusting the guides, be careful not to make them too tight; there must be an air gap between the guide material and the belting.
 Units that have the guide material setting at a 45-degree angle have no adjustment to the guide rubber.
 You will need to replace the guide material.

-- When should wear blades on the mix auger be replaced?
+5. When should I replace the wear blades on the mix auger?

 Make sure the blade does not wear pass the bolt hole that holds the blade to the flighting and mounts.
-If the blades are worn to within 1/8” of the counter sunk hold on the face of the wear blade, then they need to be replaced.
+If the blades wear to within 1/8-inch of the countersunk hole on the wear blade face, then they need to be replaced.
 Be sure to watch the first half of the auger, as it will have the most wear.
-The discharge blades may last twice as long as the first half because once the material is mixed together, it is less abrasive and wears less on the blades.
+The discharge blades may last twice as long as the first half.
+Once the material mixes together, it’s less abrasive and wears less on the blades.

 When replacing the blades, over tightening the bolts can cause them to crack.
 Make sure you use the spacer washers between the blade and flighting.

 The mix angle directly affects the quality of the concrete.
-Mixers need to run at a good mix angle for retention, with an ideal angle of 25 to 30 degrees and no less than 15 degrees.
+Mixers need to run at a good mix angle for retention, with an ideal angle of 25 degrees to 30 degrees and no less than 15 degrees.
 The higher the angle, the longer the retention of the concrete and the better the mix.
-If you can see the concrete rolling back in the hopper, you know the mixer is set at a good angle.
-If you look in the hopper and see no rolling, then rise the angle.
-If the mix continually backs up in the hopper, lower your angle.
-Longer retention in the mixer will help admixtures have time to react, will help stop any fails set in the concrete and will help with reducing bleed water.
+If you could see the concrete, it would be rolling back and moving in a Figure 8 pattern through the homogenizing auger mixer.
+If the mix continually backs up in the mixing auger, lower the angle.
+Longer retention in the mixer will help: